jbuehler23/jecs/docs/chapter-02-ecs-core.md

         for (Class<? extends Component> compClass : componentClasses) {
             ComponentStorage<?> storage = world.getStorage(compClass);
             if (storage == null || storage.getSize() == 0) {
-                return; // No entities have this component }
+                return; // No entities have this component → query is empty }
             if (storage.getSize() < smallestSize) {
                 smallestSize = storage.getSize();